Does my plan cover COVID-19 screening and testing?

 Standard out-of-pocket costs will apply for any new treatments received after February 28, 2021.

 This applies to the following plan types:

 If you have a Cal-MediConnect plan, visit our MediCal and Cal-MediConnect COVID-19 resources.

 To find out which plan you have, call the customer service number on your member ID card.

-If I paid out of pocket for COVID-19 treatment that took place between March 1, 2020, and January 31, 2021, what do I need to do?
+What do I need to do if I paid out of pocket for COVID-19 treatment received between March 1, 2020, and February 28, 2021?

-First, call Member Services at the number on your member ID card to see if your provider sent the claim directly to Blue Shield.
-If the claim has not been submitted by the provider directly, Member Services will help you submit a claim along with an itemized statement for processing a reimbursement.
+First, call the Customer Care number on your member ID card to see if your provider sent the claim directly to Blue Shield.
+If the provider has not submitted the claim directly, Customer Care will help you submit a claim along with an itemized statement for processing a reimbursement.

 What virtual care options does my plan cover?